What Kind of Auto Loan Rates Can I Expect?

 When shopping for a car loan, you need to understand your credit history and credit score as well as the financing options available to you in order to find the best rate.

 While having little credit or a thin credit file will prevent you from getting the best rates available, you do not need to settle for steep rates, like the 30-plus percent offered at a Buy Here Pay Here lot.
-But then, you might wonder what kind of rates you can expect.

 Lenders want to know they can trust you to make your payments on time each month.
 If you don’t have much history, they consider you a bigger gamble and thus charge you a higher interest rate.